-This instruction (function code: 09) transfers, from "address" and "range" (see format below), the starting byte address and range (in bytes) of a CDB.
-The transfer is made to the "load" CCB in the CCB list for the MLCP channel specified in CF.
+This instruction (function code: 09) transfers, from the "address" and "range" (see format below) the starting address and range of a CCB.
+For the MLCP, the starting address is the starting byte address and the range in bytes.
+For the DLCP, the starting address is the starting word address and the range in bytes.
+The transfer is made to the "load" CCB in the CCB list for the Processor channel specified in CF.

-This is an IOLD instruction.
-Its format is shown below.
+This is an IOLD instruction, the format of which is shown below.

-IOLD address, CF, range
+IOLD address, Cf, range